mattermost/docs/source/collaborate/access-your-workspace.rst

   **Desktop app**

-  1. Download and install the Mattermost `desktop app </collaborate/install-desktop-app.html>`__.
+  1. Download and install the Mattermost :doc:`desktop app </collaborate/install-desktop-app>`.
   2. When prompted, enter the Mattermost server link and a display name for the Mattermost instance.
 The display name is helpful in cases where you connect to multiple Mattermost instances.
-See the `server connections </preferences/connect-multiple-workspaces.html>`__ documentation for details.
+See the :doc:`server connections </preferences/connect-multiple-workspaces>` documentation for details.
   3. Enter your user credentials to log into Mattermost.
   4. The team that displays first in the team sidebar opens.
 If you're not a member of a team yet, you're prompted to select a team to join.